Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: The matching procedure

 where ${P}_{\psi \perp}^2 = - {\bm P}_{\psi \perp}^2$ is the squared $J/\psi$ transverse momentum (w.r.t.\ the photon and proton), while $M_{\psi \perp} = \sqrt{M_\psi^2 + {\bm P}_{\psi \perp}^2}$ is the $J/\psi$ transverse mass.

 In particular, we will consider the fully unpolarized differential cross section ${\d \sigma/(\d \xB\, \d y\, \d z\, \d \qT^2\, \d \phi_\psi})$, where $\phi_\psi$ is the $J/\psi$ azimuthal angle measured w.r.t.\ the lepton plane.
-Moreover, we replaced the transverse momentum of the $J/\psi$ with that of the photon $\qT$ (evaluated w.r.t.\ the hadrons in a frame where the $J/\psi$ has no transverse momentum); this replacement is achieved via
+Moreover, we replaced the transverse momentum of the $J/\psi$ with that of the photon $\qT$ (evaluated w.r.t.\ the hadrons); this replacement is achieved via

 The differential cross section can be parameterised in the HTM region as follows \cite{Boer:2020:epJpsiMatching}

 where the first two subscripts of the structure functions $F$ refer to the polarization of the initial (unpolarized) proton and electron.
 The last subscript in $F_{UU,{\cal P}}$ with ${\cal P} = \perp,\, \varpar$ refers to the virtual photon polarization (transverse or longitudinal), while for $F_{UU}^{\Phi}$ with $\Phi = \cos \phi_\psi,\, \cos 2\phi_\psi$ the superscript refers to the angular term that accompanies it.
 Henceforth, we will refer to the aforementioned hard scattering structure functions via the general notation $F_{UU,{\cal P}}^\Phi$.
 On the other hand, the same differential cross section evaluated in the LTM region is given by